shikhasharma3708/filtering-pagination/README.md

 To start the server, use the following command: node server.js
 The server will start running on http://localhost:3002.
+This project is hosted on "Render" - https://filtering-pagination.onrender.com/

 API Endpoints
 Get Filtered and Paginated Data